 OUTDOOR ECOTHERAPY

 Outdoor Ecotherapy invites the natural world into the therapeutic process—not just as a calming backdrop, but as an active partner in your journey.
 Rather than sitting in an office, we meet outdoors on accessible forest trails, allowing your healing process to unfold in relationship with the living world around you.
-The sounds of birdsong, the feel of the wind, the rhythm of your footsteps on the earth—all become part of the session.
+The sound of birdsong, the feeling of the wind on your face, the rhythm of your footsteps on the earth all become part of the session.

-I offer Outdoor Ecotherapy sessions year-round on Fridays at locations including Hoyt Arboretum, Forest Park, and Tryon Creek State Natural Area.
+I offer Outdoor Ecotherapy sessions year-round on Fridays at locations in West Portland including Hoyt Arboretum, Forest Park, and Tryon Creek State Natural Area.
 Some clients prefer to do all our sessions outdoors; others like to plan an outdoor session from time to time.
+Each session unfolds in response to what you need in the moment, gently guided by your intention and the natural setting around us.

 WHY DO THERAPY IN NATURE?